math4tots-misc/xc/README.md

 ## TODO

+  * Prioritize these TODOs.

+  * Right now, the C++ compiler is responsible for catching many of the static errors.
+    It's going to take a lot more work, since right now the transpiler is pretty dumb, but eventually I want to catch all compile time errors at transpile time.

   * Right now, new string objects are created every time a string literal is referenced.
 If it becomes an issue, might be worth allocating string literals in global scope and just reusing them.